WGLab/dragonstar2019/day2_alignment/README.md

 ##### Per base N content
 Show the percentage of N in each position for all reads.
 N indicates no sufficient confidence to make a base call.

-*Potential issues:*
-The proportion of N content should be low, even nearer the end of read.
-Significant Ns (5%)  indicate a general loss of quality.

 <img src="https://user-images.githubusercontent.com/16017780/62091849-f768c380-b240-11e9-850f-a30d17447fa9.png" width="600" height="500" />

 ##### Sequence Length distribution